 Our paddles may not produce ultimate spin right out of the box, but they are perfectly capable of producing consistent spin which will ultimately outperform a textured paddle once it has had some play on it and the texture begins to ware.

-Paddles are not inexpensive and not everyone is sponsored and paid by a manufacturer.
-We build our paddles for optimum long term performance.
-As a result we choose to generate spin via a finish with a good coefficient of friction rather than by adding a texture.
+Paddles are not inexpensive so we build our paddles for the consistant long term performance our customers expect.
+As a result we choose to generate spin via a durable high quality finish that has the right coefficient of friction.